meemo/hasher/README.md

 ```

 This will create a release build in the same location as normal builds but now it will not use glibc.

+## Config

+hasher relies on config files to direct its operation. [`config.toml`](config.toml) is an example of a valid config
+file, and is what it will look for unless another config path is specified with `-c`.

+The database section is currently required, even if you only use json out.
+Those config entries will be used unless
+--sql-out is specified.

+The hashes section lists every single possible hash that can be calculated, with crc32, md5, sha1, and sha256 enabled by
+default.
+You can remove lines of hashes to shorten the list, if the hash isn't in the list it will be disabled.
+If you
+are using `--json-out` then sha256 is required, but otherwise you can pick and choose the hashes you want as long as you
+have at least 1.

 ## Usage